MySQL Enterprise Monitor is available as part of the MySQL Enterprise subscription, learn more at http://www.mysql.com/products/.

 A Search box.
 Search all Assets for the specified Display Name; this provides a quick way to navigate to a specific MySQL Instance or Host when you know the name and is especially useful if you are monitoring a large number of Assets.

 The search is case-insensitive, and requires the search string to be 3+ characters in length.
-Searching for nothing (blank) will reset the search filter.
+Searching for nothing (blank) resets the search filter.

 Expand All / Collapse All tree controls.